 Valentine’s Day comes as a great opportunity for retailers to pick sales up.
-After the Black Fridays and the Cyber Mondays, the beginning of the year is a dull season for retailers.
-Shoppers have already spent more than they intended to and are in their saving modes (or is it just me?)
-February 14 can be a great excuse to engage with your customer and make some sales too.
+After Black Friday and Christmas, the beginning of the year is a dull season for retailers.
+February 14 can be a great excuse to engage with your customer, and make some sales too.
+We first addressed this topic for Valentine’s 2017 but now Valentine’s Day 2018 is just around the corner, the big day is on everyone’s minds in our marketing agency office.

-For Valentine’s Day, we have prepared a list of things that retail brands could consider doing.
+For Valentine’s Day last year, we prepared a list of things that retail brands could consider doing.
 These ideas and suggestions are based on real consumer trends and not just market assumptions.

 Google Trends suggests that general searches for the words love, boyfriend, girlfriend, valentine ideas etc. do start rising from January but the actual sales take place when last minute panic strikes!
 2-4 days before Valentine’s Day.
 As a retailer, you should start planting your message in January but expect results in February.